dbouquin/lambda_function_s3_sftp/README.md

+# An Ordeal
+Written and directed by Daina Bouquin

 ## SSH key conversion from OpenSSH to RSA:
 - Run: `ssh-keygen -p -m PEM -f ~/.ssh/id_rsa`
 	- You will be prompted to enter a passphrase (twice) - leave it blank